 So even we can’t agree.

-UPDATE: we’ve been back to both cities several times since.
+UPDATE: we’ve been back to both cities several times since writing this.
 We now both agree that the clear winner is Prague.

 So, my recommendation?

 If you have to choose: